lee-jason/jasonjl.github.io/_drafts/2025-08-05-deployments-advice.md

 ---
 layout: post
-title:  "Releasing at a speed of code"
+title:  "Releasing at the speed of code"
 date:   2025-07-16 08:00:00
 description: "Highlights on the critical need for a fast deployment process"
 categories: advice